Bancha/documentation/resources/Supported-Controller-Method-Results.rst

 Bancha expects each remotable method to return the result for the remotable request.
 It supports two options of return values:

-If the result is a array with a success property, it will be traited as a final response and will not be transformed in any way.
+If the result is an array with a success property, it will be traited as a final response and will not be transformed in any way.

 Otherwise it will be transformed, depending on the input.
 You can find more information below.

 Final ExtJS/Sencha Touch response
 ---------------------------------
-In this case you must provide a array with a success property, and Bancha will deliver the data as given.
+In this case you must provide an array with a success property, and Bancha will deliver the data as given.

 A possible controller return value for this would be: